Social

 • Fatality History

-Additionally, we fully integrate ZIP Today into ISNetworld criteria by requiring contractors to maintain a proactive safety culture focused on ISP precursors.
-This addition of ISPs into our reporting system is aimed at increasing contractor accountability and safety awareness, which aligns with our culture of safety — above all else.
+Additionally, we fully integrated ZIP Today into ISNetworld criteria by requiring contractors to maintain a proactive safety culture focused on ISP precursors.
+This addition of ISPs into our reporting system is aimed to increase contractor accountability and safety awareness, which aligns with our culture of safety — above all else.

-Equitrans’ Contractor Safe Work Rules outline our contractor qualifications and management regarding health and safety.
+Our 'contractor safe work rules’ outline Equitrans’ contractor qualifications and management standards for health and safety.
 All affiliated Equitrans contractors must undergo an ISNetworld rating, which is continuously reviewed and updated throughout the year.
 Contractors with a rating greater than ‘C’ are permitted to work on Equitrans job sites and facilities.
-If a contractor has a rating of ‘C’ or below, the contractor has 90 days to improve their rating to an ‘A’ or ‘B’ or submit an Improvement Plan.
-The Improvement Plan is based on deficiencies identified in their ISNetworld rating.
-If a rating is not improved to an ‘A’ or ‘B’ or an Improvement Plan is not submitted within 90 days, they are no longer permitted to work on any Equitrans job site or facility.
+If a contractor has a rating of ‘C’ or below, the contractor has 60 days to improve their rating to an ‘A’ or ‘B’ or submit an Improvement Plan.
+The Improvement Plan should be based on the deficiencies identified in their ISNetworld rating.
+If a contractor does not improve their rating to an ‘A’ or ‘B’ or does not submit an Improvement Plan within 60 days, they are no longer permitted to work at any Equitrans job site or facility.

 Evaluating Our Safety Performance

-Equitrans has witnessed a substantial change in our employees’ and contractors’ attitudes regarding safety.
-The introduction of the Intelex app resulted in significantly improved safety observations, which, in turn, resulted in a reduction in ISPs and an increase in general safety awareness.
-Our health and safety approach is just one way we demonstrate our Core Values and seek to protect our most important asset — our people.
-It is critical that we continually evaluate our safety performance so we can identify what we are doing well, what we can improve, and most importantly, where we are able to develop strategies to keep our employees and contractors safe.
+Equitrans enhanced both our employees’ and contractors’ safety culture with the introduction of the Intelex app.
+The implementation of the Intelex app resulted in significantly improved safety observations, which, in turn, resulted in a reduction in ISPs and an increase in general safety awareness.
+Our health and safety approach is just one way we demonstrate our Core Values and protect our most important asset our people.
+It is critical that we continually evaluate our safety performance so we can identify what we do well, what we can improve on, and most importantly, where we are able to enhance our strategies to keep employees and contractors safe.
 Accordingly, we continuously strive for improvement by evaluating and reviewing our policies and standard operating procedures.

 Year-Over-Year Safety Metrics Summary1